 The Greenhouse lives up to its name.
 Not by incubating its diners in a humid fug reminiscent of a Bikram yoga studio, but with clean, crisp, and seasonal offerings that exude, in Michelin’s words, “an exhilarating freshness”.
 It is approached, rather suitably, through a landscaped garden and is itself awash with wood, greenery, and natural furnishings.
 The menus change with the seasons, but the quality is constant all year round.
 READ MORE

 An evening out at Hélène Darroze is presented as a game you cannot lose.
 The menu, a solitaire board from which you remove the dishes you don’t desire, allows you to curate your own tasting menu.
-Set inside Mayfair’s stunning Connaught Hotel you will also be treated visually to oak panelled rooms, Damien Hirst artwork, and glass cloches – which means it’s very easy to pry on other diners’ choices as they work their way across the restaurant.
+Set inside Mayfair’s stunning Connaught Hotel you will also be treated visually to oak panelled rooms, custom-made chandeliers, and glass cloches – which means it’s very easy to pry on other diners’ choices as they work their way across the restaurant.

 London’s home of haute cuisine was the first restaurant in the capital to receive one, two and then three Michelin stars.
 It proved a kindergarten for future culinary champions with Marco Pierre White, Gordon Ramsay, and Marcus Wareing all plying their trade there.
 Today Le Gavroche still holds onto an impressive two stars; having lost one in 1993 when ownership changed hands from Albert Roux to his son.
 It’s as French as a restaurant could possibly be, taking its name from Les Misérables and serving rich, indulgent classics that will leave you anything but miserable – except possibly about the state of your waistline.
 READ MORE